open-telemetry/semantic-conventions/docs/general/naming.md

   `http.response.status_code` denotes the status code in the http namespace.

-  Use underscore only when using dot (namespacing) does not make sense or changes the semantical meaning of the name.
+  Use underscore only when using dot (namespacing) does not make sense or changes the semantic meaning of the name.
 For example, use `rate_limiting` instead of `rate.limiting`.

 - Be precise.
 Attribute, event, metric, and other names should be descriptive and unambiguous.
-  - When introducing a name describing certain property of the object, include the property name.
+  - When introducing a name describing a certain property of the object, include the property name.
 For example, use `file.owner.name` instead of `file.owner` and `system.network.packets.dropped` instead of `system.network.dropped`
   - Avoid introducing names and namespaces that would mean different things when